heartwilltell/dummylog/README.md

 ./dummylog serve

 flags:
-    - serveraddr - sets HTTP server address.
+    -serveraddr - sets HTTP server address.
 Default is ':8080'.
     -file       - sets path to file where logs will be written, if flag is not present, logs will written to stdout.
 ```